nguyenhoangchu/dataengineering/README.md

 ## Note:
 1. I'm always encouraging to **get the course** at all costs, it will bring you the best experience ( + **YOUR OWN CERTIFICATION** by Udacity), but if you don't have time, please feel free to use mine as a reference.
 2. As I said above, this material is all about what I've learned and what I thought it was (personally) important to write it down, so basically, there might be missing some information that was mentioned in the main Udacity's Data Engineering Course.<br>
 2. Everybody is always welcome to make this material better for the public community.
-For any comments, please reach me by email you will find below.<br>
+For any comments, please reach me by the email below.<br>
 3. I DO NOT OWN THE COPYRIGHT NOR HAVE THE PERMISSION of UDACITY to publish this material. <br>
 Any questions about the copyright issues, please contact me by email: chuquangnguyenhoang@gmail.com